top of page

 He made his debut at the Paris Opera in 2004 where he keeps on being regularly invited: he took part in Dialogues des Carmélites, he sang Pantalon from L’Amour des Trois Oranges, Der Steuermann from Tristan und Isolde, Silvano from Un Ballo in Maschera, Cyprien from Yvonne Princesse de Bourgogne - world premiere (with revivals at the Wiener Festwochen and La Monnaie in Brussels), Moralès from Carmen, Marco from Gianni Schicchi, Ramiro from L’Heure Espagnole, Un Capitaine Grec / Un Capitaine Troyen from Les Troyens, Schlémil from Les Contes d'Hoffmann, Marullo from Rigoletto and Doc from Berstein's A Quiet Place.

-On international stages, he sang Johann from Werther and Gubetta from Lucrezia Borgia (Monte-Carlo), Escamillo from Carmen (Glyndebourne Touring Opera), Gregorio from Roméo et Juliette (Salzburg Festival), Silvio from Pagliacci (Liceu in Barcelona), Ramiro and L’Horloge Comptoise / Le Chat from the double-bill L’Heure Espagnole / L’Enfant et les Sortilèges (Scala in Milan, Rome), Cecco del Vecchio from Rienzi, Albert from Werther and Giacomo from Fra Diavolo (Rome), Marullo from Rigoletto, Leuthold from Guillaume Tell, Masetto from Don Giovanni and Méru from Les Huguenots (Brussels).
+On international stages, he sang Johann from Werther and Gubetta from Lucrezia Borgia (Monte-Carlo), Escamillo from Carmen (Glyndebourne Touring Opera), Gregorio from Roméo et Juliette (Salzburg Festival), Silvio from Pagliacci (Liceu in Barcelona), Ramiro and L’Horloge Comtoise / Le Chat from the double-bill L’Heure Espagnole / L’Enfant et les Sortilèges (Scala in Milan, Rome), Cecco del Vecchio from Rienzi, Albert from Werther and Giacomo from Fra Diavolo (Rome), Marullo from Rigoletto, Leuthold from Guillaume Tell, Masetto from Don Giovanni and Méru from Les Huguenots (Brussels).
+He made his debut as Méphistophélès from La Damnation de Faust by Berlioz in Erfurt, Le Baron de Gondremarck from La Vie Parisienne at the Québec Opera and Le Dancaïre from Carmen in Zürich.

-He recorded the role of Silvano from Un Ballo in Maschera conducted by Marek Janowski in Monte-Carlo for the San Francisco Classical Recording Company (to be released).
+He recorded the role of Silvano from Un Ballo in Maschera conducted by Marek Janowski in Monte-Carlo for the San Francisco Classical Recording Company.

 Ravel : L'Heure Espagnole